mustafagonul/c-notes/README.md

 - Scope is the program area in which a name can be recognized by the language's compiler or interpreter.
 - The lifetime is the portion of time the object remains in existence at program runtime.
 - Linkage is the ability of objects to be recognized in other modules that make up the program.

+### L value (left value)

+- Expressions that represent objects are called "left value" (lvalue).
+- Variables are always left values.
+Constants cannot be left values.
+- When GNU C language extensions are enabled, compound expressions, conditional expressions, and casts are allowed as lvalues, if their operands are lvalues.
+- A conditional expression can be a valid lvalue if its type is not void and both of its branches for true and false are valid lvalues.
+Casts are valid lvalues if the operand is an lvalue.
+The primary restriction is that you cannot take the address of an lvalue cast.
+(Reference : [IBM XL C/C++ for AIX](https://www.ibm.com/docs/en/xl-c-and-cpp-aix/13.1.2?topic=operators-lvalues-rvalues))

+### R value (right value)

+- Expressions that do not show objects are called "right value" (R value).
+- “Right value” is often used to emphasize that an expression does not indicate an object.
+- A function call is always an rvalue.

+### Function Designator (C99 Standard)

+- C defines a function designator as an expression that has function type.
+A function designator is distinct from an object type or an lvalue.
+It can be the name of a function or the result of dereferencing a function pointer.
+The C language also differentiates between its treatment of a function pointer and an object pointer.

+### Increment

+- **a++** Postincrement, first the variable a is used, then the value a is incremented by one.
+- **++a** Preincrement, first the variable a is incremented by one, then the new value a is used.
+- **a--** Postdecrement, first the variable a is used, then the value a is decremented by one.
+- **--a** Predecrement, first the variable a is decremented by one, then the new value a is used.

 ### Expression